harum/learn-svg/README.md

 -  Attribute values in SVG must be placed inside quotes, even if they are numbers.
 -  SVG have a DOM interface
 -  Later elements are rendered atop previous elements
+-  CSS can be put inside SVG
+-  JS can be put inside SVG
+-  SVG can be styled using outside CSS
+-  SVG can be manipulated by outside JS

 ## Resources
 - [https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial)